unrealwork/atsd-use-cases/IllinoisBirthrates/README.md

 terrorist attacks, the Pathfinder mission to Mars, the completion of the Burj Khalifa, and the emergence of the Internet to name a few.

-Using the [Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/) and the open source modelling software [Fityk](http://fityk.nieto.pl/), the ICHS data can be visualized, modeled, and analyzed to extract valuable information from free public data.
+Using the [Axibase Time Series Database](https://axibase.com/docs/atsd/) and the open source modelling software [Fityk](http://fityk.nieto.pl/), the ICHS data can be visualized, modeled, and analyzed to extract valuable information from free public data.

 ## Data

-Analysis of these data has been divided into three sections, the first uses visualization to capture the information as a whole, the second queries the data in the [SQL Console](https://axibase.com/docs/atsd/sql/), and the third uses curve fitting to anticipate future birth rates.
+Analysis of these data has been divided into three sections, the first uses visualization to capture the information as a whole, the second queries the data in [SQL Console](https://axibase.com/docs/atsd/sql/), and the third uses curve fitting to anticipate future birth rates.

 ### Visualizations